alexpetros/unplannedobsolescence.com/content/blog/less-htmx-is-more.md

 ```

 That says: "download htmx 1.9.3 from my server exactly once, and then never ask me for it again for *a full calendar year*."
-From that point on, for one year, every time that browser loads webpage at that domain that includes htmx 1.9.3, the browser won't even ask the server for it, it'll just use the saved version.
+From that point on, for one year, every time that browser loads a page at the same domain that includes htmx 1.9.3, the browser won't even ask the server for it, it'll just use the saved version.
 If I want to upgrade everyone to a new version, I just change the version number in the URL:

 ```html